Airocide vs Molekule: What’s the Difference?

 Sharing is caring!

-The filters within the air purifiers help to destroy pollutants in the air that would otherwise be detrimental to your health.
-These nasty pollutants can be harmful to individuals with weaker immune systems or those already suffering from serious respiratory conditions like pneumonia and chronic bronchitis.
-With an air purifier, they’ll help to eliminate these pollutants and also help individuals with respiratory conditions such as asthma, hay fever, sinusitis and more.
+The filters in an air purifier help destroy pollutants in the environment that would otherwise be detrimental to your health.
+Pollutants can be harmful to family members with weaker immune systems or ones already suffering from respiratory conditions like pneumonia or chronic bronchitis.
+With air purifiers, they will help to remove pollutants and help individuals with their respiratory conditions such as asthma, hay fever, sinusitis, and more.

 AIROCIDE and MOLEKULE Comparison